SAEmanuel/Shodrone_ISEP/docs/planning/sprint3/EAPLI/US317 - Mark show proposal as accepted/03.design/README.md

-# US210 - Authentication and authorization
+# US317 - Mark Show Proposal as Accepted

 ## 3. Design

 ### 3.1.
 Design Overview

-The design for US210 implements user authentication and role-based authorization in the Shodrone back-office system.
-This functionality ensures that only authenticated users with valid roles can access and execute system operations according to their assigned responsibilities.
+The design for US317 enables a CRM Collaborator to accept a show proposal that was previously approved by a customer.
+This acceptance confirms internal acknowledgment and triggers the creation of a scheduled show.
 The authentication process follows these high-level steps:

-1. **User Interaction**: The CRM Collaborator selects a proposal with status CUSTOMER_APPROVED via the console-based UI.
+1. **User Interaction**: The CRM Collaborator uses the AcceptShowProposalUI to select a proposal with status CUSTOMER_APPROVED.

-2. **Validation**: The system verifies that the selected proposal is eligible for acceptance using VerifyShowProposalStatusController.
+2. **Validation**: The system uses VerifyShowProposalStatusController to ensure that the proposal is indeed eligible for acceptance (it has been approved by the customer).

-3. **Status Update**: If valid, the system updates the proposal’s status to COLLABORATOR_APPROVED.
+3. **Status Update and Show Creation**: If valid, the proposal status is updated to COLLABORATOR_APPROVED, and a new Show is created using the CreateShowController.

 4. **Persistence**: The updated proposal is saved to the database via the ShowProposalRepository.